Table of Contents

 Do You Have Forward-Head Posture?

-The exercise in this post is really great for releasing tension in the head, neck and upper back.
-It is particularly good at strengthening the muscle that lower shoulders and releasing the muscles that keep them high and tight.
+The exercise in this post is really great for releasing tension in the head, neck, and upper back.
+It is particularly good at strengthening the muscles that lower shoulders and releasing the muscles that keep them high and tight.

 Sometimes, it’s more involved.